TeXworks/texworks/modules/QtPDF/README.md

    holding a pointer to them (e.g., PDFPageGraphicsItem)
  - Make program translatable; this probably entails creating a (dummy) Qt .pro file so we can use the normal Qt linguist approach
+ - ~~Possibly simplify page processing request generation.
+Rational: Right now, requestLoadLinks, requestRenderPage, and addPageProcessingRequest are all called from the main thread, if I understood threading correctly.
+   Consequently, the page processing request object should live in the main thread as well (but is accessed only from the worked thread).
+If that is correct, all the moving of objects is superfluous as well.~~ __DONE__
  - ~~Clicking on an item in the ToC that lies after the current viewport position moves the view such that a small band of the page in question is visible at the bottom of the screen---but we should see that page fill the entire screen